Schedule for adding solid foods

 • 8-12 months eggs, meats, finger foods

 From 8 to 12 months, babies eat more from the table.
 Feed them mashed or pureed foods or small bite sized finger foods that dissolve easily in the mouth (finger foods).
 Teething biscuits or Jell-O are fine.
 Avoid rich or seasoned foods.
 When starting eggs, remember: 2 to 4 eggs per week.
 It is okay to add eggs through a scrambled method.
-If there is greater concern about egg allergy then starting with egg yoke before white can be considered.
+If there is greater concern about egg allergy, then starting with egg yolk before white can be considered.

 Honey should not be added to the diet before one year of age because of the risk of botulism.